 - 2006 $1,370,025 Verdict.
-Plaintiff, a 42 year old operations manager, is driving on an unlined access road to pick her daughter up from high school when she is struck head-on.
-Plaintiff suffers serious injuries including a fractured tailbone, torn meniscus in the right knee (requiring surgery), disc disruption and herniation at C6-7 requiring a discectomy, fusion and refusion with the insertion of metal plating.
-While initially alleging Plaintiff was contributorily negligent, Defendant admits liability at trial and withdraws the contrib defense, but asserts that Plaintiff’s continuing complaints and the need for surgeries are related to preexisting degenerative conditions.
+Plaintiff, a 42-year-old operations manager, is driving on an unlined access road to pick her daughter up from high school when she is struck head-on.
+Plaintiff suffers serious injuries including a fractured tailbone, torn meniscus in the right knee (requiring surgery), disc disruption and herniation at C6-7 requiring a discectomy, fusion, and refusion with the insertion of metal plating.
+While initially alleging Plaintiff was contributorily negligent, Defendant admits liability at trial and withdraws the contributory negligence defense, but asserts that Plaintiff’s continuing complaints and the need for surgeries are related to preexisting degenerative conditions.
 Plaintiff claims chronic pain from the tailbone and neck injuries, resulting in total disability from employment.
 She sought between $885,941 and $1,251,038 in past and future medicals, as well as past and future lost wages.
 The insurance company that was willing to try this case?
 It will come to the surprise of no one that it was State Farm.
 The jury sided with the Plaintiff and awarded more than she was asking, at $1,370,025.

 No one is suggesting these are average verdicts in Calvert County personal injury cases and you can expect a similar result in every case.
 What they do show is that in the right case, a jury in this county will give a fair award.
 Most insurance companies understand this and value cases for settlement accordingly.Hiring a Lawyer for Your Calvert County Claim

 Our attorneys handle accident and malpractice cases in Calvert County.
 If you need a Calvert County personal injury lawyer will fight to get you the results you deserve.

 If you have been injured in a car, truck, or motorcycle accident or by medical malpractice in or around Calvert County or southern Maryland, call to speak to one of our accident attorneys at 800-553-8082 or select here for a free consultation.Calvert County Resources